 Students can apply for the Program by contacting their Access and Equity Officer on each campus through Student Services.
 The Access and Equity Officers will provide you with the relevant documentation for completion.

 You can connect with the Access and Equity team via firstname.lastname@example.org.

 All students are eligible, regardless of mode of study.

-Students in the Access and Equity Program can apply for extensions under extenuating circumstances directly with their Access and Equity Officer with relevant evidence, otherwise normal College policies and procedures will apply.
+Students in the Access and Equity Program will receive a personalised Reasonable Adjustment Plan (RAP) which lists the academic, social and physical adjustments which can be made to support the student.
+Assessment extensions can be included as a reasonable adjustment when requested by a qualified medical professional, otherwise normal College policies and procedures will apply.
 Adjustments to assessments can also be made in advance through liaison with your Access and Equity Officer, providing they are reasonable.

 All information provided to the College is treated with the strictest confidentiality.
 Your information is only able to be passed on to a third party with the students express permission, and documents relating to your agreed adjustments with the College are not circulated to all staff and do not contain sensitive or confidential information.